|

 Date: 05/06/2010

-Summary: Donnie Yen and Wilson Yip have done it again!
+Summary: Donnie Yen & Wilson Yip Continuing Greatness

-The sequel isn't far from where the original stopped by where Yip Man had to flee to Hong Kong to avoid further trouble with the Japanese, only to find matters worse when the locals and eventually the British starts troubling Yip Man's life.
-But as the movie sets off in Hong Kong, the tone completely changes for Ip Man.
-This is most evident through the scenery (great cinematography and sets) and the life activities which keeps driving on affecting Yip and his family.
+IP MAN 2 isn't far from where the original left off where Yip Man flees to Hong Kong to avoid further trouble with the Japanese, only to find matters worse when the locals and eventually the British starts troubling Yip Man's life.
+But as the movie sets off in Hong Kong, the tone completely changes.
+This is most evident through the scenery (great cinematography and sets) and the life activities which keeps driving on affecting Yip Man and his family.
 It's nothing like the desperate life-threatening setting in the original but life is still complicating, which the crew did a good job of maintaining.
 Taking place in Hong Kong also gives Yip Man the opportunity to face various interesting characters played by a varied cast of actors.
-Most crucial of these include Wong Leung (Huang Xiao-Ming), Master Hung (Sammo Hung) and Mr. Milos otherwise referred to as Twister (Iranian-British martial arts actor/stuntman Darren Shahlavi).
-And then you have some of the original characters returning as well like Yip Man's wife and kid Cheung Wing-Sing (Lynn Hung) and Yip Chun (Li Ze) respectively, Kam Shan-Chau (Louis Fan), Chow Ching-Chuen (Simon Yam) and his son Chow Kong-Yiu (Calvin Cheng) complementing and giving more space for Yip Man to fill in gaps of his life.
+Most crucial of these include Wong Leung (played by Huang Xiao-Ming), Master Hung (Sammo Hung) and Mr. Milos otherwise referred to as Twister (Iranian-British martial arts actor/stuntman Darren Shahlavi).
+And then you have some of the original characters returning as well like Yip Man's wife and kid Cheung Wing-Sing (Lynn Hung) and Yip Chun (Li Ze) respectively, Kam Shan-Chau (Fan Siu-Wong), Chow Ching-Chuen (Simon Yam) and his son Chow Kong-Yiu (Calvin Cheng) complementing and giving more space for Yip Man to fill in gaps of his life.

-As with IP MAN, IP MAN 2 ventures into nationalistic and fictitious territory which might be a turn-off for some.
+As with IP MAN, IP MAN 2 ventures into nationalistic and fictitious territory which might be a turn-off for some viewers.
 Most of what happens in the movie is by far not true and the idea of fabricating the British the same way as how the Japanese were in the original also leave alot to be desired.
-One thing observers might want to bring up is how worse foreigners get treated here.
+One thing one might bring up is how worse foreigners get portrayed in the story.
 The British are nothing more than racist and ignorant people without much cause of why they are driven to mock the Chinese.
-Plus there were alot in the movie that weren't explored when it came to the activities the British took part in which was also a very interesting thought.
-Instead, we just get to see how they organize tournaments showing the superiority of the British fighters and a bit of others stuff (protection racketeering and police corruption) that lacked depth.
-But that's just defeating the purpose of what the movie is about so I had no problems.
+Plus there are a lot in the movie that aren't explored when it comes to the activities the British take part in, which is also a very interesting thought.
+Instead we just get to see how they organize tournaments showing the superiority of the British and a bit of others stuff (protection racketeering and police corruption) that lacks depth.
+But that's just defeating the purpose of what the movie is about so I have no problems.
 This is about Yip Man and what we want to focus on is what he has to go through dramatically, even if it means sacrificing authenticity to make something emotionally and epically evoking.
 Compared to the original, his character has fully fleshed and is very different than before.
-More thoughtful, more sentimental, more caring, more human.
+More thoughtful, more sentimental, more caring, and comes off more human this time.

-The acting ended up being wonderful, especially for Donnie Yen who has progressed alot these past two years and has come into his own as an actor.
-It's not perfect and there's alot of flaws as well.
-One is the foreign actors.
+The acting from the main cast is wonderful.
+Donnie Yen, particularly, have shown tremendous progression and has come into his own as an actor resuming his strive to be better at his performing craft.
+But everything is not perfect as there's a lot of flaws as well.
+One such thing is the acting from the foreign actors.
 From the moment they appear, the tone completely tones down at times despite intending to raise the excitement during intense scenes.
 From that point on their acting becomes laughable, like hearing a combination of voice actors dubbing cartoons and amateurs overdoing their improvised acting.
 Another is the underdevelopment and usage of most of the supporting actors.
-Noteworthy performances came from Sammo Hung, Kent Cheng, Huang Xiao-Ming, Lynn Hung, and Simon Yam but only few of them get decent screen-time.
-Lynn Hung is regulated to just being a small role as in the original and gets nothing much to do except to be the supportive wife.
-Simon Yam, on the other hand, was too underused this time appearing here and there and his role is nothing more than an extended cameo.
-Judging by the critical acclaim of his recent drama movies with Ann Hui (which I haven't seen yet), it's a shame he didn't get to show off more.
-I was really happy to see Sammo Hung in a good dramatic as well as action-oriented role but even he got unfair share of screen-time somehow.
-The relationship that grows between him and Donnie (always a treat watching favorite actors work with each other) symbolizes respect, friendship and learning but sadly it's not fully explored to really understand and be convinced of their bound.
-I wanted more because their acting was really exceptional here.
+Noteworthy performances come from Sammo Hung, Kent Cheng, Huang Xiao-Ming, Lynn Hung, and Simon Yam but only few of them get decent screen-time.
+Lynn Hung is regulated to just being a small role like in the original and gets nothing much to do except to act as the supportive wife.
+Simon Yam, on the other hand, is too underused this time appearing here and there and his role is nothing more than an extended cameo appearance.
+Judging by the critical acclaim of his recent drama movies with Ann Hui (which I haven't seen), it's a shame Simon doesn't get to show off more.
+That said, I'm really happy to see Sammo Hung in a great dramatic as well as action-oriented role but even he gets an unfair share of screentime somehow.
+The relationship that grows between him and Donnie (it's always a treat watching favorite actors work with each other) symbolizes respect, friendship and learning.
+But sadly, it's not fully explored to really understand and be convinced of their bound.
+I wanted more because their acting is really exceptional altogether.

-Action-wise, this was definitely an improvement to the original.
-Expectations on the action was quite high but changes and creativeness in choreography too low.
-It's like the thought of sticking to the formula and focus less on breaking rules.
+Action-wise, I would say IP MAN 2 is a good improvement to the original for the most part.
+Expectations on the action was quite high before the movie release but changes and creativeness in choreography too low.
+It's like the thought of sticking to the formula and focusing less on breaking the cinematic rules.
 Here however, rules of staying true to styles get broken, only that things go way off the track and the choreography become something else.
-Something fresh, something attractive.
-I saw alot of freestyle techniques and, unlike the first movie (which was all about Donnie), also a great deal of spotlighting between everyone.
+Something fresh, something eye-catchy.
+There's a lot of freestyle in the fighting techniques and, unlike the first movie -- which was all about Donnie displaying his MA prowess to the fullest -- also a great deal of spotlighting between everyone.
 That means Donnie gets to face better opponents this time around which was lacking in the original.
-From Huang Xiao-Ming, Sammo Hung to Darren Shahlavi, veteran kung fu movie actors Lo Mang and Fung Hak-On and many new dedicated martial artists and professional stuntmen.
-And what stroke me most was the motivation behind the characters fighting, which was still intact.
-That give the fights even more dimension and higher level of brilliance.
-Sammo Hung, who was behind the action choreography of the original assured us all that he still had enough to create good fight scenes but with this sequel, he's finally back on top creating what could be the best period MA action movie since DRUNKEN MASTER 2 and FIST OF LEGEND.
-Thank you Donnie and Sammo for bringing back life to Hong Kong MA movies!
+From Huang Xiao-Ming, Sammo Hung to Darren Shahlavi, veteran kung fu movie actors Lo Mang and Fung Hak-On and many new dedicated martial artists turned action performers and professional stuntmen.
+And what impresses me most is the motivation behind the characters fighting, which is still intact here.
+That gives the fight scenes even more dimension and higher level of brilliance.
+Sammo Hung, who's behind the action choreography of the original assures us all that he still has enough to create good fight scenes.
+With IP MAN 2, he's finally back on top creating what could be the best periodic MA action movie since DRUNKEN MASTER 2 and FIST OF LEGEND (I'm not kidding).
+Credits to Donnie Yen and Sammo Hung for bringing back life to Hong Kong MA action movies!

-Overall, to answer my question about whether IP MAN 2 surpasses IP MAN, my final conclusion is: yes, in the action department but falls slightly behind in the story and character development.
-As I've mentioned throughout the review, there's many flaws that could be worked on here.
-What are the great things about the sequel?
-A 3-dimensional Yip Man, new and improved MA action scenes, more involving story, and better music.
-The bad things?
-The underdevelopment of some of the characters (like in the original but only slightly lesser exposed this time), 1-dimensional antagonists (even compared to those in the original), the acting from the foreign actors, and the running-time (it's too short for a biopic, wanted to see more character development because all the characters were interesting).
+Overall, to answer the question on whether or not IP MAN 2 surpasses IP MAN...
+My final conclusion is: Yes, it does in the action department but falls a bit behind with the story and the characters.
+As I've mentioned before, there's many flaws that could've been worked on more.
+To sum up all the pros and cons.
+The pros are: A 3-dimensional Yip Man, new and improved MA action scenes, a more engaging story, and better music.
+The cons: The underdevelopment of some of the characters like in the original but only slightly less exposed this time, 1-dimensional antagonists (even compared to those in the original), the acting from the foreign actors, and the running-time being very short for a biopic (I wanted to see more character development because all the characters were interesting).
+So the sequel doesn't top the original.
+But I can easily say that IP MAN 2 is a worthy sequel in the franchise.

 Reviewer Score: 8